bjamturley/MedSchoolAtlas/Biochemistry/Protein Primer.md

 Are inactive pro-enzymes which have auto-inhibitory pro-peptides.
 Usually have the suffix -ogen (e.g. fibrinogen becomes fibrin).
 ## Glycoproteins
 ### N-linked glycosylation
-Important for protein folding in the [[Primer - Cells and Organelles#Endoplasmic reticulum|ER lumen]], recognized by the calnexin/calreticulin chaperone system.
+Important for protein folding in the [[Cells and Organelles Primer#Endoplasmic reticulum|ER lumen]], recognized by the calnexin/calreticulin chaperone system.
 The sugar is attached to a polypeptide at an Asn residue.
 The glycan is added co-translationally.
 All N-linked glycans have a mannose-rich core.
 ### O-linked glycosylation
 Sugar is attached via a Ser or Thr residue, which happens after the protein is fully folded and entered the golgi.
 ## Proteoglycans